 Avoid taking more than one checkable suitcase and a carry-on.
 You’ll be carrying your own luggage, and likely be living, partly, out of your suitcase, on the base.
 You’ll be issued uniforms as work clothes, but your other garments are your own responsibility.
 DON’T TAKE VALUABLES.

-A record of charge-card numbers, safely stowed away from the originals, will be helpful if you lose the real things.
+- a record of charge-card numbers, safely stowed away from the originals

 Packing check-list – Essentials.

 - (during Covid) Your own masks.

 - your own underwear, T-shirts, handkerchiefs, and any clothes that you wish to wear after work and off the base.
 (Women need skirts on Shabbat, in Orthodox areas.)

 - closed-toe shoes, suitable for a work site

 - in winter – rainwear, and waterproof footwear